Over 10 years we helping companies reach their financial and branding goals. Onum is a values-driven SEO agency dedicated.

 Following the pot-stirring device:

 1. Write your purpose.
 While cooking it is often an advantage to gently keep the pot stirring.
 A device to do this would allow a cook to ‘set it and forget it’.
+Can you can devise a rig that will hold a hand mixer safely over a pot on a stove?
+Timers exist for controlling household lights.
+Is there one that would control the mixer for a set number of minutes?

 2. Write the Design Criteria.
 The device should fit securely on pots of various diameters.
 The stirrers should be adjustable to accommodate pots of different depths.
 The stirrers should have various speeds, and be able to be set for specific time periods, perhaps with an indicator that time has expired.
 Power might come from either a battery source or household AC.